Project Director and co-author of "Manierre Dawson Catalogue Raisonné."

 Randy Ploog, Ph.D., is an art historian whose research has focused on Manierre Dawson for nearly fifteen years.
-He has published a number of essays on Dawson including the exhibition catalogues, Manierre Dawson: America Pioneer of Abstraction Art (New York: Hollis Taggart Galleries, 1999) and Manierre Dawson: New Revelations (Chicago: Hollis Taggart Galleries, 2003).
+He co-authored the Manierre Dawson Catalogue Raisonné and has published a number of essays on Dawson including the exhibition catalogues, Manierre Dawson: America Pioneer of Abstraction Art (New York: Hollis Taggart Galleries) and Manierre Dawson: New Revelations (Chicago: Hollis Taggart Galleries).
 He has also lectured on the artist at the National Gallery of Art, Washington D.C.; the Peggy Guggenheim Collection, Venice, Italy; the Newberry Library, Chicago; the Chicago Architecture Foundation; West Shore Community College, Ludington, Michigan; and at Virginia Tech University.
-While pursuing biographic information on Dawson and his family, Ploog discovered that Manierre Dawson’s brother, Mitchell Dawson, was an attorney, a published poet and, on occasion, served as an agent for many prominent American writers.
-Upon completion of the Manierre Dawson catalogue raisonné, Ploog hopes to begin work on a duo-biography of the Dawson brothers, Manierre as painter and Mitchell as poet.

 Ploog is an Affiliate Assistant Professor of Art History and the Coordinator of International Programs for the College of Arts and Architecture at the Pennsylvania State University.